DATE FOR YOUR DIARY - SATURDAY 23RD SEPTEMBER

 Use of Third Party Mailing Organisations

-We use two secure print and mailing companies, DocMail and Imail, to handle bulk mailing to our patients such as the invitations to attend flu clinics.
-They both provide a print and mailing service for Local Government, GPs, Schools, Exam Boards and Banks, etc, throughout the UK.
-DocMail and Imail guarantees the security of your data and meets with the terms and conditions of the Department of Health Information Governance Assurance Statement.
+We use a secure print and mailing company, Imail, to handle bulk mailing to our patients such as the invitations to attend flu clinics.
+This provides a print and mailing service for Local Government, GPs, Schools, Exam Boards and Banks, etc, throughout the UK.
+Imail guarantees the security of your data and meets with the terms and conditions of the Department of Health Information Governance Assurance Statement.
 The records provided will only contain enough data for them to provide the mailing service and all patient data is deleted 28 days days after the mailing.
 If you would prefer not to be invited to clinics in this way please let us know.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones (pay as you go mobiles require a minimum of 1p credit).